PREM015/PREM015/README.md

 ## 🌟 Highlights

-- 🎓 Diploma Holder — Always learning and building
+- 🎓 Diploma Holder — Always learning and building things
 - ⚡ Passionate about **tech, games, and clean code**
 - 🌍 Traveler by heart, developer by profession